decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 ## Kinds of scenes

-In Decentraland, a scene is the representation of the content of in an estate/LAND.
+In Decentraland, a scene is the representation of the content of an estate/LAND.
 All scenes are made up of [entities]({{ site.baseurl }}{% post_url /sdk-reference/2018-06-21-entity-interfaces %}), which represent all of the elements in the scene and are arranged into tree structures, very much like elements in a DOM tree in web development.

 There are essentially two different types of scenes: